 In 2019 a report published by the University of Cambridge offered a new perspective on the importance of manufacturing.
 The report showed that the contribution of manufacturing was much more significant to the UK economy than conventional and simplistic measurements such as GDP seem to show.
 Why?
-Because the economic value of manufactured goods increasingly depends on activities - such as R&D, design and testing services - that are often categorised as belonging to other sectors of the economy.
+Because the economic value of manufactured goods increasingly depends on activities - such as R&D, design and testing services - that are often categorised economy.